 This five-year initiative (2023-2028) seeks to restore and promote mangroves along India’s coastline, enhancing coastal habitats’ sustainability.

-The objective of the MISHTI is to ‘restore mangrove forests’ by undertaking mangrove reforestation/afforestation measures along the coast of India.
-A sum of Rs.100 crore has been allocated through the Compensatory Afforestation Fund Management and Planning Authority (CAMPA) as the initial project outlay for the scheme.
+Financial support of Rs.
+100 crore has been allocated through the Compensatory Afforestation Fund Management and Planning Authority (CAMPA) as the initial project outlay for the scheme.

 Wrapping Up

-Mangroves are critical to India’s coastal ecosystem and the livelihoods of millions of people who live near or depend on coastal resources.
-The loss of these mangroves could jeopardize the region’s and country’s ecological stability.
+Mangroves are critical to India’s coastal ecosystem and the livelihoods of millions who live near or depend on coastal resources.
+The loss of these mangroves could jeopardise the region’s and country’s ecological stability.

 Let us hope the MISHTI Scheme can put concerted efforts into the conservation and sustainable management of mangroves in India.